breki/demeton/pomodoro-Demeton.md

 ## Thu 12.12.
+- Added an algorithm to generate non-self-intersecting polygons to the testbed.
 - Implemented a simple testbed for testing polygons self-intersection, but it mostly generates self-intersecting polygons.

 ## Wed 11.12.